jaechung77/rails-project/README.md

 # Purpose
-This app is for students to register as a member and apply for courses.
-Students can enroll classes and drop classes they have enrolled for.
+This app is for students to register as a member and apply for courses.<br> Students can enroll classes and withdraw classes they have enrolled for.<br>
-The admin can register all subjects and drop any subjects requested by any student.
+The admin can register and drop subjects requested by students.<br>

 ## ERD
 ![ERD](../main/ERD.JPG)

-## Gems used are Devise, OmniAuth, Pagenation, Faker and CarrierWave
+## Gems used: Devise, OmniAuth, Pagenation, Faker and CarrierWave

 ### Devise for Sign in, Sign out and Sign up
-Usage
+Usage<br>
-`rails g devise:install`
+`rails g devise:install`<br>
-`rails g devise user`
+`rails g devise user`<br>
-`rails db:migrate`
+`rails db:migrate`<br>
 #### make views
 rails g devise:views -v registrations confirmations sessions passwords